-During the year ended June 30, 2017 there were projects completed and closed out in the Capital Project Fund.
-These led to the following transfers: \$41,113 to the Low Income Fund.
+During the year ended June 30, 2018 there were projects completed and closed out in the Capital Project Fund.
+There were no transfers to the Low Income Fund.
 At Year end the Public Housing Capital Fund carried no Fund Balance.